 For people, (married or not), having a child means having a part of themselves that could make them and their lives feel complete.

 The government cannot take away, what could have been the biggest happiness for someone, simply because it has barbaric views about marriage and parenthood.

 If two people were supposed to be bestowed a divinity when they tie the knot, I’m sure we wouldn’t have foster homes where parents abandon their children in the dead of the night.

 If parenthood was in any way influenced by the “happy marriage” of the couple, we wouldn’t have seen children going through the emotional turmoil that they do when their parents seek a divorce, or worse, when they stay together and still intend to almost kill each other.

 If you do understand child psychology, you would know how much a child gets affected by the atmosphere in the family.
 Being raised in a family where they see their parents argument every day or cheat on each other, or sometimes physically hurt each other, ruins the entire idea of childhood for them.

 So as far as happiness and proper emotional growth is concerned, a child, I believe, can be happier with a single parent who keeps him away from the toxic atmosphere of a failed marriage, so that he doesn’t grow up believing that marriage is a mere formality where two people have to forcefully bear each other for the rest of their lives.

 Another issue here could be the time or attention that a single parent might not be able to devote.
-People need to understand that in most of the families, both the parents are working.
+People need to understand that in most families, both parents are working.
 Therefore, this argument fails when you compare both situations.
-Parents, despite their working schedule, fight hard to take time out for their children.
+Parents, despite their working schedules, fight hard to take time out for their children.

 A single parent who would have been so desperate to have a child that she opted a surrogacy, would anyway keep her child as the first priority.